camacho/format-package/README.md

 ### As a module

-The module exports a default `order` function that takes an object, options, and returns an ordered array:
+The module exports a default `sort` function that takes an object, options, and returns an ordered array:

 <!-- AUTO-GENERATED-CONTENT:START (PRETTIER) -->
 ```js